How Rare Are Brown Eyes?

 Why brown eyes are so common

 Brown eyes are common because higher melanin levels in the iris are widely represented across the world.
-That broad global presence is exactly why brown should sit near the lower end of your rarity score model.
+The more melanin an iris has, the darker the eye usually appears.

 What creates brown eye color

-Brown vs dark brown and light brown
+Brown vs dark brown and light brown eyes

-Why the common color pages matter
+Why common eye colors still matter

 Why brown eyes are still fascinating on a rarity site